The Significance of the NIST Privacy Framework

 Healthcare Slow to Adopt NIST Digital Identity and Authentication Guidance

-July 31, 2019, Rich Curtiss, Principal, Healthcare Risk Assurance Services
+Rich Curtiss, Director, Healthcare Risk Assurance Services

 The National Institute of Standards and Technology (NIST) published an updated guide (Special Publication 800-63b) for Digital Identity Guidance in June 2017.
 This is a comprehensive and holistic guide to authentication processes, which includes choices of authenticators that may be used at various Authenticator Assurance Levels (AALs).
 It provides recommendations on the lifecycle of authenticators, including revocation in the event of loss or theft, complexity requirements, and authenticator expirations.